 Production Handbooks (order forms):

-The year 2017 was a busy year for the Langston Goat Extension program.
-The goat extension specialists have answered innumerable producer requests for goat production and product information via the telephone, letters and e-mail, have given numerous presentations at several state, regional, national and international goat conferences for potential, novice and veteran goat producers, and have produced quarterly newsletters.
+The year 2021 was a busy year for the Langston Goat Extension program.
+The goat extension specialists have answered innumerable producer requests for goat production and product information via the telephone, letters and e-mail, and have given numerous presentations at several state, regional, national and international goat conferences for potential, novice and veteran goat producers.
 They have also been busy with several major extension activities.
 These activities include the annual Goat Field Day, Langston Goat Dairy Herd Improvement (DHI) Program, grazing demonstrations, and various goat workshops on artificial insemination, tanning hides, and on internal parasite control.

 Goat DHI Lab